 Criteria JORC Code explanation Commentary Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Recoveries qualitatively noted at the time of drilling and recorded.
 Core is metre marked and orientated.
+Run recoveries are recorded.
 Triple tube HQ is used to maximise recovery through the weathered zone and ensure a representative sample.
-Sample recoveries were recorded for historic drilling.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
-All core (including historic) is logged to a level of detail to support future use in a mineral resource calculation.
+All core is logged to a level of detail to support future use in a mineral resource calculation.
 Qualitative: Lithology, alteration, mineralisation.
 Quantitative: Vein percentage, sulphide percentage.
 All holes for their entire length are logged.
 All core is photographed.
 Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-The core is cut using an automatic core saw, quarter core is sampled.
+The core is cut using an automatic core saw, half core is sampled.
 The entire sample (approx. 2kg) is dried, pulverised to 85% passing 75μm.
 Pulp duplicates are taken at the pulverising stage and selective repeats conducted at the laboratory's discretion.
 Sample sizes are considered appropriate for the grainsize of the material sampled.
-Historic core was cut using a core saw as half core samples.
-Historic aircore sampling techniques unknown.
 Quality of assay data and The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, Samples are analysed using a Fire Assay 40g charge with MS finish for Au, Pt & Pd and a multi-acid digest with ICP-AES finish for 17 elements.
 This technique is industry standard for nickel and considered